ItaiAxelrad/open-spec/docs/_partials/321373 Concrete Paving Joint Sealants-2.md

 tags: ['Site', 'Infrastructure', 'Exterior', 'Improvements', 'Concrete', 'Paving', 'Joint', 'Sealants']
 ---

-1. Copyright 2007 by The American Institute of Architects (AIA)
-1. Exclusively published and distributed by Architectural Computer Services, Inc. (ARCOM) for the AIA
-1. SECTION 321373 - CONCRETE PAVING JOINT SEALANTS
-   1. Revise this Section by deleting and inserting text to meet Project-specific requirements.
-   1. This Section uses the term "Architect."
-Change this term to match that used to identify the design professional as defined in the General and Supplementary Conditions.
-   1. Verify that Section titles referenced in this Section are correct for this Project's Specifications; Section titles may have changed.

 ## General

 1. RELATED DOCUMENTS
    1. Retain or delete this article in all Sections of Project Manual.
    1. Drawings and general provisions of the Contract, including General and Supplementary Conditions and Division 01 Specification Sections, apply to this Section.
-   1. All current NREL standards and specifications shall apply, including but not limited to:
+   1. All current Owner standards and specifications shall apply, including but not limited to:
-      1. NREL CONSTRUCTION SPECIFICATIONS
+      1. Owner CONSTRUCTION SPECIFICATIONS
 1. SUMMARY
    1. Section Includes:
       1. Cold-applied joint sealants.
    1. Cold-applied, jet-fuel-resistant joint sealants.